 Learn more about granting ad network permissions.

-Use these toggles to give the agency permissions to handle its own configuration for your app:
+Use these toggles with agency partners to give them permissions to handle their own configuration for your app:

 - Allow to configure in-app event postbacks - permit the agency to setup in-app event postbacks mapping to itself on the integration tab